Superposition disentanglement of neural representations reveals hidden alignment: Toy Models

 \paragraph{Validation of Superposition Disentanglement} To validate if our SAEs disentangle the features from superposition, we compute semi-matching between the ground-truth feature values in our dataset and (1) the toy model's base neural activations to the features, (2) the subsequent SAE latent activations from passing the base activations through the SAE encoder.
 Results are presented in the appendix \ref{appdx:disentangle}, where we see SAE latents consistently have a better match with feature values compared to neurons across all models.
 This suggests that for the features represented by the toy models, SAEs mostly succeed in inverting the toy model, thus recovering the original feature values.

-\paragraph{Alignment Scores} 20\% of the feature dataset is held out of SAE training to compute the alignment scores.
+\paragraph{Alignment Scores} Alignment scores are taken across the differently seeded models of the same size.
+20\% of the feature dataset is held out of SAE training to compute the alignment scores.
 This subset is fed to the toy models, where their neural activations are in turn fed to the SAEs to obtain their latent activations.
 The latent activations from the encoder have the TopK activation applied followed by a ReLU.
 We first iterate through the folds and mark the latents which did not fire for a single stimulus in the fold.
 After accumulating these dead latents across folds, we delete all of them from the data before reiterating over the folds to compute the alignment.
 To control for alignment improvements that might arise solely from increased dimensionality and sparsity, we use randomly initialized SAEs with identical architecture as baselines.